mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 ----

 - We have fixed a bug where Mantid could crash when deleting a large number of workspaces.
-- A bug was fixed where sometimes a workspace created using another one as a template would have incorrect X data.
-This happened only when the template workspace had varying bins between the histograms.
-In these cases the binning was not copied correctly from the template.
-The bug was discovered in :ref:`algm-MonteCarloAbsorption` but other algorithms may have been affected as well.

 CurveFitting
 ------------